 Information compiled from all business units is examined and processed in order to analyse, control and identify risks.
-This information is reported to the Board of Directors, the Management Board, Financial Risks Committee and Credit Committee.
+This information is reported to the Board of Directors, the Management Board, the Financial Risks Committee and the Credit Committee.
 The report is prepared quarterly and includes aggregate credit exposures, credit metric forecasts, hold limit exceptions, market risk exposures, liquidity ratios and risk profile changes.
 The Management Board analyses risk reports and where necessary reallocates risk limits to achieve target strategic risk profile.
-The reports of the Risk management function are periodically discussed by the Board of Directors and the Management Board and proposed corrective actions are considered.
-The Risk management function also is involved in process of Homogeneous Credit Risk Monitoring leading by International Subsidiaries Banks Division.
+The reports of the Risk Management function are periodically discussed by the Board of Directors and the Management Board and proposed corrective actions are considered.
+The Risk Management function also is involved in process of Homogeneous Credit Risk Monitoring and Risk Appetite Framework leading by the International Subsidiaries Banks Division.